ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 ## Effect Parameters

 *Effect parameters* are an advanced feature that allows you to make certain parts of an effect configurable from the outside.
 You add effect parameters in the *Effect tab*.
 At the moment only *number parameters* and *color parameters* are supported.
-All parameters that you add there will appear as [exposed parameters (TODO)](../../scenes/exposed-parameters.md) on [particle effect components](particle-effect-component.md).
+All parameters that you add there will appear as [exposed parameters](../../scenes/exposed-parameters.md) on [particle effect components](particle-effect-component.md).

 Effect parameters can only affect select features.
 For example the [quad renderer](particle-renderers.md#quad-renderer) has a `TintColorParam` property.
 If you type in the name of a *color parameter* there, the quad renderer will look up the value of the color parameter during every update, and use that to modulate the final color of the rendered particle.